nghin/vacsf.org.dev/_posts/meditations/2016-02-01-The-Enabling-Grace.md

 I just knew in my heart, if she let go, she would feel the cable's powerful upward pull slowing her descent.
 That upward pull would provide the assurance that she would not get a hard fall.
 I continued to cry out to her to let go to no avail.
 The rock climbing guide lady chimed in with me in trying to ask her to let go by telling her that the cable can support two thousand pounds.
 Still she clung to the rock.

 Other folks tried to show her what other grip points for her to grab with her already very tired fingers, or where to rest her weary feet.
-But the instructions came from others didn't help the matter one bit as she got more frustrated.
+But the instructions from others didn't help the matter one bit as she got more frustrated.
 She simply couldn't move.
 But I wasn't frustrated.
 I knew what she was facing, because I had been there during a very trying time in my life.
 It seemed as if God's love was pouring out in my heart to wait, for the right moment.

 ## Trusting the cable